 - It gets Personal.
 Often when Managers and Leaders seek to address a people problem, they make a fundamental error.
 Knowingly, unwittingly or accidentally, they attribute a problem behaviour is attributed to a ‘problem person’.
 It gets personal.
 The focus becomes the person (and the implicit judgement of the person that comes with it) rather than the correction or adjustment of the behaviour that caused the issue int he first place.
 A minor correction in behaviour then becomes a major problem between people – in football parlance, it would be called ‘playing the person, not the man/woman’.

 - It Gets Judgemental.
 When people issues are raised poorly, people can feel criticised or judged, and their behaviour often fits a familiar pattern – fight (argue, talk back or get angry), flight (don’t listen, avoid or leave) or stand still (hear the words, but are so threatened or surprised by the information, they don’t respond).
 Responses can be delayed, shared with other people after the fact, or not discussed again bu the people that need to.
 After a poor interaction, there is a tendency to judge the other person – ‘A always says this’, or ‘B never does the following’ – resulting in a people problem that two people will not attempt to solve.

 Breaking down solids on a business requires persistent and clear behaviour from all staff, particularly those in senior positions.
+As mentioned in a recent Forbes article, these behaviours can have large negative consequences.
 Some of things that can be done to address silo behaviour include:

 - Be clear on what you want.
 Being clear on the behaviour that you want people to demonstrate, as well as clear on the behaviour that is inappropriate.
 Think on the things that you love your team to do, and well as what you don’t – then tell them.